TEALSK12/introduction-to-computer-science/lesson_11.md

 #### Debrief and wrap-up

-Discuss the challenges in the Kaleidoscope script.
+Discuss the challenges in the Kaleidoscope program.

-* If time allows, ask one or two students to demonstrate and describe their scripts.
+* If time allows, ask one or two students to demonstrate and describe their programs.

 Remind students of the turn-in procedures discussed yesterday and ensure all students can turn in their work.

 ## Accommodations and differentiation

-For students that finish the lab early, encourage them to add more advanced features to their Kaleidoscope script, exploring parts of Snap! not covered in the lab.
+For students that finish the lab early, encourage them to add more advanced features to their Kaleidoscope program, exploring parts of Snap! not covered in the lab.

 Students that are struggling with the lab can be paired and receive individual instruction to help them through the activity.
 You can also use [helping trios activity](helping_trios.md).